Get Rid of That Pesky Lower Back Pain for Good with Lower Back Pain Physical Therapy in Fort Myers, FL…

-Sit with your buttocks and back against the chair’s backrest.
-Look forward so that your ears are aligned with your shoulders.
+Sit with your buttocks and back against the chair's backrest, maintaining forward-facing alignment so that your ears are directly above your shoulders.

-Position your knees so that they are at hip height or slightly lower.
-Keep your feet planted flat on the floor, with your ankles slightly in front of the knees.
+Position your knees at or slightly below hip height, ensuring your feet are flat on the floor with ankles just in front of the knees.

-If your back will not touch the backrest of the chair while staying upright, place a rolled-up towel or a back-support pillow between the chair and the curved portion of your lower back.
+If your lower back doesn't make contact with the chair's backrest while maintaining an upright posture, you can place a rolled-up towel or a back-support pillow between the chair and the curve of your lower back.

 Correct Standing Posture

-Stand with your feet about shoulder-width apart with a slight bend in the knees.
-Look forward so that your ears are aligned over your shoulders.
+Stand with your feet shoulder-width apart, maintaining a slight bend in your knees, and face forward to align your ears over your shoulders.

-You should be able to draw an imaginary line down the center of your body, so that your head, shoulders, hips, knees, and feet are part of this straight line.
+Imagine a straight line running down your body, connecting your head, shoulders, hips, knees, and feet.
 There should be a slight curve in your lower back and shoulder blades.

-You can test your standing posture by standing against a wall with your heels about two inches away from the wall and placed shoulder-width apart.
-Maintain a slight bend at the knees.
-The back of your head, shoulder blades, and buttocks should all touch the wall.
+You can assess your standing posture by standing against a wall with your heels about two inches away from it and your feet shoulder-width apart, knees slightly bent.
+Your head, shoulder blades, and buttocks should all make contact with the wall.

-Place your hand in the space created between the wall and curve of your lower back.
-The space between the wall and your lower back should be about the thickness of your hand.
+Place your hand in the space between your lower back's curve and the wall.
+This space should be roughly the thickness of your hand.

-If there is more than a hand’s-thickness of space, use your abdominal muscles to flatten the curve in your back until you reach the proper amount of space between your lower back and the wall.
+If there's more space than the width of your hand, engage your abdominal muscles to flatten the curve in your back until you attain the correct space.

-If you find that you are pushing back too hard against your hand, create more space by arching your back until you achieve the proper amount of space between your lower back and the wall.
+If you find yourself pushing too hard against your hand, create more space by arching your back slightly to achieve the right distance.

-Are you having trouble placing yourself incorrect posture during the standing wall test?
-Your physical therapist can assess your posture and provide you with the appropriate exercises to help you correct your posture.
+If you struggle to position yourself correctly during the standing wall test, your physical therapist can assess your posture and provide tailored exercises to help you make the necessary adjustments.

 Correct Walking Posture

-Your head, shoulders, hips, knees, and feet should create a straight line in the center of your body.
-As your arms swing forward, keep them close to your body and below chest height.
+When swinging your arms forward, keep them close to your body and below chest height.

-Keep your shoulders relaxed.
-Do not clench your fists, but hold them in a gentle, curled position, as if you are holding a few potato chips.
+Maintain relaxed shoulders and refrain from clenching your fists; instead, hold them gently in a slightly curled position, as if you were carrying a few potato chips.

 Tip #2 Reduce Your Phone Usage

-Can what I’m doing on my phone be done on a computer with a more ergonomic setup?
+Can the activities I perform on my phone be done on a computer with a more ergonomic setup?

-Am I looking down or tilting my head forward when I look at my phone?
+Am I frequently looking down or tilting my head forward when using my phone?

-Am I taking breaks to move my body when looking at my phone for an extended period of time?
+Am I taking regular breaks to move and stretch my body during extended phone use?